-SSDs also contain a controller with a firmware that contains more advanced features.
-For example, the SSD controller spreads read and write operations over all the memory chips in the solid-state drive, so it’s not limited by the speed of an individual chip as much.
-The controller is almost like a RAID configuration—it uses multiple chips in parallel to speed things up.
-When you write to a solid-state drive, the drive might actually be writing to twenty different NAND Flash chips at once, whereas writing to an SD card might take twenty times as long as the SD card might only contain a single chip.
+SSDs also contain a controller with firmware that provides more advanced features.
+For example, an SSD controller spreads read and write operations over all the memory chips in the SSD, so it’s not limited by the speed of an individual chip as much.
+The controller works almost like a RAID configuration—it uses multiple chips in parallel to speed things up.
+When you write to an SSD, the drive might actually be writing to twenty different NAND flash chips at once, whereas writing to an SD card with a single chip might take twenty times as long.

-The solid-state drive’s firmware also performs wear-leveling operations to ensure data you write to the drive is spread across the physical drive evenly to prevent the flash memory from wearing out.
+The SSD’s firmware also performs wear-leveling operations to ensure that data you write to the drive is spread across the physical drive evenly to prevent the flash memory from wearing out.
 The controller presents the memory to the computer in a consistent order so the computer behaves normally, but the drive is shuffling things around in the background.
 SSDs also support advanced features like TRIM to speed things up.
 There’s no real need for an “SSD optimization” utility because the SSD’s firmware is automatically optimizing the drive, shuffling data around for better performance.

-eMMC stands for embedded MultiMediaCard.
-In other words, an eMMC drive isn’t a sophisticated internal drive with speeds and features on par with the SSDs you’d find in typical desktops and laptop computers.
-Instead, it’s basically a MMC — like an SD card — embedded onto the device’s motherboard.
+An eMMC drive isn’t a sophisticated internal drive with speeds and features on par with an SSD.
+Instead, it’s basically an MMC that’s embedded onto a device’s motherboard.
 Like SD cards, MMC cards and their interfaces are much slower than an SSD.
-It’s a way to provide cheap internal storage.
+It gives manufacturers a way to provide cheap internal storage.
 The eMMC device also has a controller that makes the eMMC bootable so it can be used as a system drive inside cheap Android, Windows, and Chrome OS tablets and laptops.

 eMMC Isn’t Bad, But It’s Not The Fastest

-However, when you’re buying a laptop or tablet, the limitations of eMMC are more apparent.
-As with SD cards, not all eMMC storage is equal—some eMMC storage is slower than others.
-However, all eMMC storage will typically be slower than a proper SSD.
+There’s nothing wrong with eMMC—in theory.
+Your digital camera probably doesn’t need a full SSD with its increased size, complexity, and price.
+However, when you’re buying a laptop or tablet, the limitations of eMMC become more apparent.
+As with SD cards, not all eMMC storage is created equal—some eMMC storage is slower than others.
+However, all eMMC storage will be slower than a proper SSD.

 When comparing performance, you’ll probably want to look up storage benchmarks for the eMMC-based device in question—some devices are faster than others.
 Advances in hardware and new eMMC standards are making eMMC faster.
-However, if you’re a serious laptop user, you probably don’t want to be stuck with eMMC-based storage underlying your Windows laptop, even if it would save you some money.
+However, if you’re a serious laptop user, you probably don’t want to be stuck with eMMC-based storage underlying your Windows laptop—even if it would save you some money.